zblenlighten/power/Blockchain.md

   - Proof of work (Bitcoin mining: Hashcash)
     - Transactions are bundled together into a block
     - Miners verify transactions within each block are legitimate
-    - Miners solve proof-of-work problem: inverse hashing (by computational resources)
+    - Miners solve proof-of-work problem (inverse hashing) by computational resources
     - A cryptocurrency prize provided by the protocol (reward) is given to the first miner who solves each blocks problem
     - Verified transactions are stored in the public blockchain
   - Proof of stake